layladsaachs/UpandUp/README.md

 # UpandUp

-A web application for EDM enthusiasts
+* A web application for EDM music enthusiasts that integrates with the Spotify API to discover, organize, and enjoy music.

 # Team